Gravitational bending angle with finite distances by Casimir wormholes: Introduction

 General Relativity (GR) is the classical field theory that considers gravity as a deformation of spacetime by matter and energy.
 This curved spacetime determines the particle trajectories \cite{weinberg1972gravitation, landau2, pad, misner1973gravitation}.
 The GR theory predicted a (correct) deflection angle of light by the Sun twice larger than the Newtonian Gravity.
 It led to the first of its experimental tests \cite{dyson1920determination}.
 As proof of its predictive power, we can mention the detection of gravitational waves in 2016 by the VIRGO and LIGO laboratories \cite{Abbott:2016blz} and the first photo of a black hole carried out by the EHT project in 2019 \cite{Akiyama:2019cqa}.
 The presence of a distribution of matter and energy leads to a modification of the bending of light when compared with the empty spacetime case.
 The gravitational bending of light by a distribution of matter and energy is called Gravitational Lens (GL) by an analogy with optics (see Refs. \cite{schneider1992gravitational, Wambsganss:1998gg, bartelmann2010gravitational} and references therein).
 The study of GL is very important because it is a way to investigate many subjects such as: cosmological parameters \cite{inada2012sloan, suyu2013two, Collett:2014ola}, the discovery of exoplanets \cite{Beaulieu:2006xj, gaudi2008discovery}, the investigation of massive compact halo objects (MACHOs) \cite{Alcock:2000ph}, and the use of strong gravitational lensing to investigate extra dimensions and Kalb-Ramond field \cite{Chakraborty:2016lxo}.
 Furthermore, a comprehensive analysis of black hole lensing was done in Refs. \cite{Virbhadra:1999nm,Virbhadra:2008ws}.

 Wormholes are solutions to Einstein's equations of General Relativity representing connections between two disjoint regions of spacetime \cite{Visser}.
 The first solutions presented difficulties concerning their traversing \cite{EinsteineRose, Wheeler, Ker1, Ker2, Ker3}.
 In the '70s, H. G. Ellis and, independently, K. A. Bronikov found an original viable traversable wormhole solution \cite{Ellis, Bronikov}, which was after generalized by M. Morris and K. Thorne \cite{KipThorne}, with E. Teo finding its rotational counterpart \cite{Teo}.
 In general, there is a need for forms of exotic matter sourcing the wormhole.
-The understanding of such solutions has became the topic of intense research in recent years\cite{Gao:2016bin}, including the discovery of humanly transversable wormholes in Ref. \cite{Maldacena:2020sxe}.
+The understanding of such solutions has became the topic of intense research in recent years\cite{Gao:2016bin}, including the discovery of humanly transversable wormholes in Ref. \cite{Maldacena:2020sxe} and quantum improvement due to Asymptotically Safety in Quantum Gravity \cite{Moti:2020whf,Alencar:2021enh}.